 When it comes to state-level taxes, Arkansas levies several different types of taxes.
 First, each LLC pays income taxes in one of three ways.
 Sole proprietorship LLCs are taxed as such, and the owner of the LLC pays the income taxes as part of his or her personal income taxes each year.
 Partnership LLCs pay income taxes by filing an Arkansas Partnership Income Tax Return.
-You can find the form and instructions for partnership income taxes here.
+You can find the form and instructions for partnership income taxes online.
 LLCs acting as corporations will pay the Arkansas Corporate Income Tax.

 Arkansas businesses must also pay a Franchise Tax to the Secretary of State each year.
 The fee varies depending on how your franchise is classified.
 LLCs pay $150 each year for the Franchise Tax, and you can pay online or via mail.
-Find the right form here.

 Every LLC with employees must withhold income taxes from their employees working within the state.
 Visit the Arkansas Department of Finance and Administration’s withholdings page to learn more about how to register and withhold.
 Arkansas also maintains an unemployment tax to fund its unemployment insurance program.
 You can learn more about the state’s unemployment policies here.

 Arkansas LLCs that sell goods or offer services subject to sales and use taxes must register for Arkansas Vendor Services.
 There is a one-time $50 fee.
-Apply here.
+More information here.
 In addition to the state’s 6.5% sales tax, you may also need to pay some additional taxes if your business offers certain goods or services.
 Some of these include mixed alcoholic beverages, rental cars, and short-stay lodging and accommodations.